gmauricio/gettingAndCleaningData-CourseProject/CodeBook.md

 * "fBodyBodyGyroJerkMag.std.."

 #### Notes:
-* Each value is normalized and bounded within [-1,1].
+* Each value is normalized and bounded within [-1,1], and represent a summarized mean of means and standard deviations

-### Variables for each column

-* The first 30 columns from 1 to 30 refer to subjects
-* The next 6 columns refer to the different activities used for the measurements
-* The values on the columns refer to averages of the variables described by rows